FOI, Privacy Notices, Complaints, Whistle-Blowing, Funding & Charging Policy

 If you have any question, concerns or would like more information about anything mentioned the Privacy Notice(s), please contact the Federation’s Data Protection Officer (DPO), details below:

 Data Protection Officer Harris Federation 4th Floor Norfolk House Wellesley Road, Croydon CR0 1LH Email: firstname.lastname@example.org Tel: 0208 253 7777

 The Freedom of Information Act 2000 gives the public right of access to information produced in the course of the Federation’s work.

 There are exemptions to this right.
 In particular, data about living, identifiable people ('personal data') continues to be covered by the Data Protection Act and is not generally publicly available except to the "subject" of the data - that is, the person whom the data is about.

 Under the Freedom of Information Act, the Harris Federation of South London Schools has developed a Publication Scheme which lists all the documents which the Federation will make public as a matter of routine.

 If the information you are looking for is not available on our Publication Scheme which can be found further down the page, you can make a request for the information you require in writing, please make sure you read our charging policy for information about cost you may be liable for.

 Sir Dan Moynihan

 Chief Executive Officer

-The Academy is part of the Harris Federation for which the annual report, annual audited accounts, memorandum of association, articles of association and funding agreement can be found here.
-The Academy’s own supplementary funding agreement can be found below.
+The Academy is part of the Harris Federation for which the Funding Agreement may be seen here.
+The Academies own Supplementary Agreement can be found below.